top of page

 Gas plants like these also come with health risks for the surrounding community.
 Because this type of plant is designed to turn on and off very quickly, they often run on dirtier fuel and have fewer pollution controls to protect nearby residents.

 According to Dominion, the plant could emit up to 28 tons of sulfur dioxide, 344 tons of nitrogen oxides and 819 tons of carbon monoxides.
-All of these are toxic air pollutants that pose serious health risks to the surrounding community, which includes more than 16,000 people within three miles of the plant and the children who attend the Bellwood Elementary School two miles away.
+All of these are toxic air pollutants that pose serious health risks to the surrounding community, which includes tens of thousands of people and the children who attend the Bellwood Elementary School.

 IMG_1296.jpeg